KacperGierycz/KacperGierycz/README.md

 **Saturday 07.05.22 I started Blog** <br>

-  I recently went thoro technical interviews and gained lots of knowledge from them.
-The biggest part is My gratitude toward recruiters that give me the chance to check my knowledge and enhance it while speaking with master programmers.<br>
+  I recently went through several technical interviews and gained a lot of knowledge from them.
+I am especially grateful to the recruiters who gave me the opportunity to test and enhance my knowledge while speaking with expert programmers.

-  Most programmers I met are very strict persons with their minds focused on being precise and fast the speed of thinking about something comes when the concept is well known.
-The knowledge that is being tested is mostly the computer concepts the theory:
+Most programmers I met are very precise and focused individuals.
+Their speed of thinking improves significantly when they are well-acquainted with a concept.
+The knowledge being tested in these interviews is primarily based on computer science concepts and theory.
   1. SOLID
   2. Agile
   3. Clean Code